Dr. Harry L. Hobbs

 U.S. Army Ordnance Corps Hall of

-Fame as the first Land Combat Missile Systems Warrant Officer in the history of the Army.
+Fame becoming the first Land Combat Missile Systems Warrant Officer in the history of the Army

 Rising Society, which recognizes the lifetime achievements of a Warrant Officer.